fredppm/DisplayOps/README.md

 ## Usage

 ### Dashboard Management
-1. Access the web controller interface
+1. Access the web controller interface at http://localhost:3000
-2. Add your dashboards with URLs and settings
+2. Go to "Dashboard Management" tab
+3. Click ✏️ to edit existing dashboards or "Add Dashboard" for new ones
+4. Configure dashboard URL, refresh interval, and authentication settings
-3. Assign dashboards to specific TVs
+5. Assign dashboards to specific TVs and deploy
-4. Deploy configuration to all mini PCs

 ### Cookie Synchronization
-1. Login to your dashboards on your local machine
+1. Login to your dashboards on your local machine using a browser
-2. Use the "Sync Cookies" feature in the web controller
-3. Cookies will be automatically copied to all mini PCs
+2. Press F12 and go to Application → Cookies → select your domain
+3. Copy cookies (Ctrl+A → Ctrl+C)
+4. In the web controller, go to "🍪 Cookies" tab
+5. Paste cookies and click "Validate" then "Sync to All TVs"

-### Monitoring
+### Monitoring and Debugging
-- Real-time status of all TVs and mini PCs
+- Real-time status of all TVs and mini PCs through web interface
-- Health checks and error reporting
+- Health checks and error reporting with visual notifications
-- Screenshot capture for verification
+- Debug overlay system: Press `Ctrl+Shift+D` on any mini PC to toggle debug mode
+- Display identification: Use API `/api/displays/identify` to show numbers on each screen
 - Automatic recovery from failures

 ## Development